AidanHolmes/devicetree/README.md

 Not everything from all DTS specs will be in this parser due to some custom capabilities not referenced in v0.4 specification.

 Some info to note on implementation:
+* No DTB is compiled by this implementation.
+The DTS is parsed and available in memory to query, skipping any conversion to DTB
 * Multiline byte arrays and property arrays with comments supported within values
 * Strings interpreted on single lines within quotes
 * Property arrays and arrays of u32 values are stored in arrays of Tag Items to handle values which are references